-Røros, old mining town
+Røros, a mining town of the 17th century

 The first stop of today is in a unique place, in the old mining town Røros.